You know what they say: Christmas is a time for giving!

 To start a Christmas bank account, all you need to do is take the amount of money that you would like to spend on Christmas and divide it by 12.
-Then, each month, take 1/12 of the money and put it into the bank account.
+Then, when you get paid each month, take 1/12 of the money and put it into the bank account.

-Then when Christmas rolls around, you will have all the money saved and ready to use.
+When Christmas rolls around, you will have all of your Christmas money saved and ready to use.

 3) Start With Your Immediate Family

-Once you know how much you want to Christmas total, decide how much you want to spend on your kids and on each other.
+Once you know how much you want to spend on Christmas total, decide how much you want to spend on your kids and on each other.

 We didn’t used to start with our immediate family when we determined our Christmas budget…

 …and then there were a couple of Christmases where Ross and I didn’t get each other a single thing because we had spent our Christmas budget before we got around to spending anything on each other.